OfficeDev/generator-office/README.md

 ## Running the Generated Site

 All generators create a `gulpfile.js`.
-This uses the [gulp-webserver](https://www.npmjs.com/package/gulp-webserver) task to start a HTTPS server.
+This uses [BrowserSync.io](https://www.browsersync.io) to start a web server running on HTTPS.
 This server includes a self-signed SSL cert that your development enviroment must trust.

 > Using a self-signed certificate involves adding it to your trusted root certificates... see our doc [Adding Self-Signed Certificates as Trusted Root Certificate](docs/trust-self-signed-cert.md) for instructions on how to do this.